datafolklabs/cement/doc/source/dev/hooks.rst

 cement_post_setup_hook
 ^^^^^^^^^^^^^^^^^^^^^^

-Run after CementApp.setup() is called.
+Run last when CementApp.setup() is called.
 The application object object is passed as an argument.
+Nothing is expected in return.

 .. code-block:: python